The Hamptons Guide

 Monc 13 is an interior design store stocking eclectic, elegant, and extremely livable antique and vintage furniture, plus smaller accessories for the home.

 While there’s no brick-and-mortar location, NAP is still offering same-day delivery to the Hamptons.
 Place your order by 10am, and you’ll have it by dinner.

 Oliver Peoples53 Newtown Ln., East Hampton | 631.329.4318

 Consider Oliver Peoples' Hamptons store the East Coast counterpart to their Malibu optical boutique.
-After a successful first year as a popup, it's now here to stay, in a space that was intentionally kept minimal so the focus is exclusively on the frames.
+After beginning in the Hamptons as a popup, it's here to stay, in a space that was intentionally kept minimal so the focus is exclusively on the frames.
 Window installations by emerging artist Rosha Yaghmai are a subtle nod to their Californian heritage.

-This British brand of tailored swimwear has made its first foray onto American soil with their summer pop-up in East Hampton.
+This British brand of tailored swimwear made its first foray onto American soil with a summer pop-up in East Hampton, later landing in a permanent spot here.
 You’ll find mix-and-match swimwear for women, classic boardshorts for guys, and all sorts of bright, preppy basics for casual beach days.
-They also have a few Martone bicycles for rent.

 Pilgrim Surf Supply4 Amagansett Sq., Amagansett | 631.267.3598